Etti Plesch: Third marriage

-In 1942, she journeyed abroad alone, and her husband became involved with Vilmorin, the same woman who had married her second husband Count Pálffy.
+In 1942, she journeyed abroad alone, and her husband became involved with Vilmorin, the same woman who had married her second husband Count Pálffy of Erdöd.
 Count Esterházy divorced Etti in 1944 and ran away with Vilmorin, although the two never married.

 Fourth marriage

-Etti's next husband was Austrian Count Sigismund Berchtold zu Ungarschütz (1900–1979), son of Count Leopold Berchtold, the Minister of Foreign Affairs, who advised the Emperor to declare war on the Serbs, starting World War I. They wed in 1944 and divorced in 1949.
+Etti's next husband was another distant relative, Austrian Count Sigismund Berchtold zu Ungarschütz (1900–1979), son of Count Leopold Berchtold, the Minister of Foreign Affairs, who advised the Emperor to declare war on the Serbs, starting World War I, and his wife, Countess Nandine Károlyi de Nagy-Károly (1868-1955).
+They wed in 1944 and divorced in 1949.

 Fifth marriage

 The fifth was Chicago millionaire William Deering Davis, who had been briefly married to silent film star Louise Brooks, in the 1930s; Plesch's marriage, at age 34, to Davis, aged 52, lasted from 1949 until their divorce in 1951.

 Sixth marriage

 In 1954, Etti married her last husband, Dr Árpád Plesch (1889–1974), a wealthy Hungarian lawyer, international financier, and collector of rare botanical books and pornographic esoterica.
 She met Plesch through her friends Gloria Guinness and Thomas "Loel" Guinness in Paris.
 The Plesches lived on the Avenue Foch in Paris, and at the Villa Leonina at Beaulieu-sur-Mer in the south of France, where he had a famous botanical garden.

 After her husband's death in 1974, she took up partying, and writing her memoirs, which were almost completed at the time of her death.
 They were edited by Hugo Vickers and published posthumously in 2007 as Horses and Husbands.
-She died 28 April 2003 in Monte Carlo.
+She died 29 April 2003 in Monte Carlo.